 Norman Abramson was a surf freak – which is 1970s speak for someone just a little enthusiastic about the sport, or perhaps religion, of surf boarding.
-What was a surfing boy to do but to move to Hawaii in 1968 and enjoy.
+What was a surfing boy to do but to move to Hawaii in 1968 and enjoy the big waves.

-This was cheap but radio channels were, and still are, in short supply and allocating one channel per user was impossible and a nonsense.
+This was cheap but radio channels were, and still are, in short supply and allocating one channel per user was impossible and an engineering nonsense not only because there weren't enough channels available for the job.
 The reason that it was a nonsense is that a typical user of the time typed slowly on a teletype and didn’t really expect much data back in response.
 As a result there was little chance that any single user could make use of a full radio channel even if they could be allocated one.

 As a result of Abramson invented ALOHAnet.
 This used a small number of radio channels shared between the users.
-The problem that Abramson solved was how to share the channels without any master synchronising.
-How?
+The problem that Abramson solved was how to share the channels without any master synchronising signal being needed.

 The first ALOHA channel

 Most of the time the few channels were shared reasonably efficiently.
 As long as the channels weren’t overloaded collisions were few and backing off cleared the congestion.

 Abramson could get on with surfing while the students and staff got on with ... using the computer.

 ALOHAnet was a way to share a radio channel between a lot of users who tended to need it only in little bursts.
 This was a very sophisticated communication method that could be applied to other types of channel - but who needs to share a wired connection?